Cast Iron Radiators Frequenty Asked Questions

 How do I know what size of radiator I require for my room?

 Calculations for room heat requirements can be quite difficult; however we have a programme which can work out what your requirements are in British Thermal Units (BTU) or Kilowatts (kW).
-Once you have worked out what heat out puts you require OR size of radiator, please look at our styles and sizes to match which radiators are the most compatible or let us have your requirements to quote a competitive price for you.
+Once you have worked out what heat outputs you require, please look at our styles and sizes to match which radiators are the most compatible or let us have your requirements to quote a competitive price for you.
 If you are unsure, we would always recommend that a final check is made on this calculation by your heating installer prior to order and to ensure your current boilers capacity is sufficient for the size of radiators being ordered.

 Why are our longest standard radiators approx 1.43m long?